Creating & Managing Vaults

 Environment Variables:

-DEPLOY_TOKEN = secret:deploy-api-token
+DEPLOY_TOKEN = vault:deploy-api-token

-AWS_ACCESS_KEY = secret:aws-deploy-keyAccess Control for Secrets
+AWS_ACCESS_KEY = vault:aws-deploy-keyAccess Control for Vaults

 Common Patterns